Programming Backpropagation with Reverse Handlers for Arrows: Related Work

+There are some languages, libraries and implementations for AD.
+PyTorch \cite{Paszke+2019} and TensorFlow \cite{Abadi+2016} are popular libraries in Python for deep learning that support AD via computational graphs.
+Programmers write neural networks imperatively using these libraries.
+These libraries do not have safe type systems nor formal semantics.
+In contrast, our language has a safe type system and rigorous categorical semantics.

+A simple differentiable programming language by Abadi and Plotkin \cite{AbadiPlotkin2019} is a pure functional language with reverse-mode AD.
+The language has formal operational semantics and denotational semantics based on RDRCs \cite{Cruttwell+2021}.
+We added effectful computation and handlers to a simplified version of their language.

+Sigal \cite{Sigal2021,Sigal2024} described implementation techniques for forward- and reverse-mode automatic differentiation using effect handlers.
+His reverse-mode AD technique is based on monads and mutable state.
+In his approach, handlers compute derivatives of pure functions, and mutable state is essential for the computation.
+In contrast, our approach automatically computes derivatives of pure functions while allowing programmers to customize derivatives of algebraic operations (e.g.\ STE).
+In our MLP example, mutable state is used only to store parameter matrices.

+CHAD \cite{VakarSmeding2022} is a categorical framework for forward- and reverse-mode AD.
+The framework provides a transformation from terms in a source language to terms in a target language that computes derivatives.
+In our language, derivatives are computed within one language.

+Our framework provides a practical language for design and implementation of neural networks with formal semantics.
+Compared with the existing approaches for AD via functional programming languages (e.g.\ \cite{AbadiPlotkin2019,Sigal2021,VakarSmeding2022}), the main advantage of our framework is separation between design and behavior of neural networks.
+This separation enables us to associate layers with non-standard derivatives such as STE.

-There are several approaches to model neural networks by category theory: for example, lens-based approaches \cite{FongJohnson2019,FongSpivakTuyeras2021,Cruttwell+2022}, string diagrammatic representation of neural networks \cite{XuMaruyama2021}, and CRDCs and RDRCs \cite{Cockett+2020,Cruttwell+2021,Cruttwell+2022}.
-In our approach, neural networks are modelled by promonads on RDRCs.
-Since promonads is also a model of computation, we obtain both a categorical model of neural networks and a programming language in a unified way.
+There are several approaches to model neural networks using category theory: for example, lens-based approaches \cite{FongJohnson2019,FongSpivakTuyeras2021,Cruttwell+2022}, string diagrammatic representations of neural networks \cite{XuMaruyama2021}, and CRDCs and RDRCs \cite{Cockett+2020,Cruttwell+2021,Cruttwell+2022}.
+Our approach is closely related to these: if $\promonad$ is the identity promonad on $\catx$, the presheaf $\ralg{\promonad}$ of Definition~\ref{def:reverse-algebra} is exactly the one on $\mathrm{Lens}(\catx)$ represented by the terminal object, restricted along the lens construction $\catx \to \mathrm{Lens}(\catx)$ \cite[Prop.~2.7]{Cruttwell+2022}.
+We expect that a suitable generalization of the lens construction to strong promonads on RDRCs will explain Definition~\ref{def:reverse-algebra} and Lemma~\ref{lem:ralg-A-is-functor} for general $\promonad$.

+What distinguishes our framework is not merely a separation between abstract architecture and learning behavior, which already appears to some extent in existing categorical approaches, but the fact that the implementation mechanism itself is described by promonad algebras and reverse handlers.
+In \cite{FongSpivakTuyeras2021}, compositional architectures are described in a category such as $\mathbf{NNet}$, while backpropagation is supplied by external functorial constructions.
+In \cite{Cruttwell+2022}, this implementation story is brought further inside the categorical framework through CRDC structure and parametric lenses, but it is still organized as semantic machinery assembled from given components.
+By contrast, our framework makes the implementation side itself programmable within the language.
+More broadly, modelling neural networks by promonads on RDRCs connects a categorical account of neural-network design and implementation with a programming-language account, based on the effect-handler paradigm, together with formal operational and denotational semantics.